HaiderABB/HaiderABB/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React.js
+- 🔭 I’m currently working on ReactJS
-- 🌱 I’m currently learning NEXT.js
+- 🌱 I’m currently learning NodeJS

 👋 Hello!
 I'm Haider, a passionate Software Engineering student with a flair for front-end development and a strong foundation in Object-Oriented Programming.